 (ii.)
-A maximum of 10 points will be given to owners (individual(s), shareholders, members, corporation(s), or in the case of a limited partnership, the general partner(s)) who have previous successful experience in the development of multifamily housing within the last fifteen (15) years.
+5 points will be given to owners (individual(s), shareholders, members, corporation(s), or in the case of a limited partnership, the general partner(s)) who have previous successful experience in the development of multifamily housing since 2005.

 Special limited partners do not qualify for these points.
 Mobile home developments, hospitals, sanitariums, life care facilities, or intermediate care facilities are not considered multifamily housing for purposes of qualifying for points.
 The owner may include experience gained as an owner in another firm, but not as an employee of another firm.
 Applicants must currently own the properties listed for development points.